bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 happened to the treatment state had it not been treated.
 But what if we could predict what would have happened to the treated state in this alternative world where it wasn’t treated without having to rely on the parallel trends assumption?
-In this particular study, we are going to compare the application of different suppervised learning predictive methods with the Diff-in-Diff estimator of an ongoing research project.
+In this particular study, we compared the application of different suppervised learning predictive methods with the Diff-in-Diff estimator of the following research project.

 ### Research topic brief summary